-Image Size is 20X16 with 2” white border, produced on canvas
+Image Size is 20X16 with 2” white border, produced on canvas ready to be framed

 The Historic Bastoni Ranch on Riebli Road

 The basis for “Close to Town, but Country…Riebli Road” © 2003 by Bill Gittins

 In March of 1905, Pasquale and Luigi Bastoni arrived in Santa Rosa from northern Italy and purchased their first plot of soil in the United States in widow’s sale…160 acres (one quarter section) of land to the northeast of Santa Rosa.
 Some of the property was immediately planted with grapevines and fruit trees.